ringo/ringojs.org/site/tutorial/templates.md

     </body>
     </html>

-The template we actually use to render wiki pages is called "page.html".
+Remember: the above is just our skeleton template.
+The template we actually render to display wiki pages is called "page.html".
 It extends the skeleton template and overwrites its `{% block content %}`.
 Inside this block, the template outputs the capitalized name of the page as well as its body.
 This is how our "page.html" looks like:

     {% extends "base.html" %}